ackben0226/Automotive-CAN-Intrusion-Detection/README.md

 - Feature engineering (inter-arrival timing, payload entropy) improves detection by 8-12% across all models
 - Real-time deployment feasible on automotive-grade hardware (NXP S32K series, 2MB Flash, 512KB RAM)

-Background
+### Background
-Modern vehicles contain 70-100 Electronic Control Units (ECUs) communicating via the Controller Area Network (CAN) protocol, which processes over 2,000 messages per second in typical driving scenarios.
-However, CAN was designed in 1983 without security mechanisms—messages lack encryption, authentication, or sender verification.
-This exposes critical vehicle functions (braking, steering, powertrain) to cyber attacks.
+Modern vehicles contain 70-100 Electronic Control Units (ECUs) to communicate through the Controller Area Network (CAN) protocol.
+The CAN transmits and processes over 2000 messages per seconds between all the ECUs in typical driving scenarios.
+However, CAN lacks security mechanisms—messages such as encryption, authentication, or sender verification.
+This exposes critical vehicle functions, including braking, steering, powertrain, etc. to cyber attacks.

 ## Project Overview
 In this project, we apply machine learning and deep learning to implement __lightweight intrusion detection system (IDS)__ for automotive Controller Area Network (CAN) traffic.
 The idea behind this project is to detect malicious CAN messages in real time on resource-constrained Electronic Control Units (ECUs).